chisui/dakka/thesis/main.md

 create :: forall a.
 Actor a => ActorContext b (ActorRef a)
 ```

 Additionally it would be useful for actors to have a way to get a reference to themselves.
-We can achieve this by adding:
+We can give actors a way to refer to themselves by adding:

 ```haskell
 self :: ActorContext a (ActorRef a)